Brandon Crawford Player Props: Giants vs. Rockies

 Brandon Crawford At The Plate

-- Crawford is batting .191 with five doubles, four home runs and 14 walks.
+- Crawford is hitting .188 with five doubles, four home runs and 14 walks.

+- Crawford has picked up a hit in 47.1% of his 34 games this season, with more than one hit in 8.8% of those games.

-- In 27.3% of his games this season, Crawford has driven in at least one run.
-In three of those games (9.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Crawford has driven home a run in nine games this season (26.5%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on two occasions..

-- In nine games this year (27.3%), he has scored, including multiple runs twice.
+- In nine games this season (26.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.